roman-milk/roman-milk.github.io/victoria-the-slut.md

  "Mmmm that might be fun" Vic said quietly wiggling a little in my lap and nuzzling closer.

  We soaked in the hot tub for a little longer and finished off the wine before heading off to bed.
-Report_Story #3